labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step2.md

 ## Understanding How `yield from` Works with Coroutines

-When we use `yield from receive(int)` in the `print_ints` coroutine:
+When we use `yield from receive(int)` in the `print_ints` coroutine, the following steps occur:

-1. Control is delegated to the `receive` coroutine
+1. Control is delegated to the `receive` coroutine.
+This means that the `print_ints` coroutine pauses, and the `receive` coroutine starts executing.
-2. The `receive` coroutine yields to receive a value
+2. The `receive` coroutine uses `yield` to receive a value.
+It waits for a value to be sent to it.
-3. When a value is sent to `print_ints`, it's actually received by `receive`
+3. When a value is sent to `print_ints`, it's actually received by `receive`.
+The `yield from` statement takes care of passing the value from `print_ints` to `receive`.
-4. The `receive` coroutine validates the type and returns the value
+4. The `receive` coroutine validates the type of the received value.
+If the type is correct, it returns the value.
-5. The returned value becomes the result of the `yield from` expression
+5. The returned value becomes the result of the `yield from` expression in the `print_ints` coroutine.
+This means that the `val` variable in `print_ints` gets assigned the value returned by `receive`.

-This makes the code more readable than if we had to handle the yielding and receiving directly.
+Using `yield from` makes the code more readable than if we had to handle the yielding and receiving directly.
+It abstracts away the complexity of passing values between coroutines.

 ## Creating More Advanced Type-Checking Coroutines

-Let's expand our utility functions to handle more complex type validation:
+Let's expand our utility functions to handle more complex type validation.
+Here's how you can do it:

-1. Add the following functions to `cofollow.py`:
+1. Add the following functions to the `cofollow.py` file:

 ```python
 def receive_dict():